In this post, we can learn the working and configuration of the Numerical Under voltage /Over voltage protection relay.

 1. Under Voltage Protection:

-The under voltage setting is usually 80 percent of the normal operating voltage.
-If the voltage falls below this level for the set amount of time then the tripping command issued by the relay and hence the system is isolated.
+The under-voltage setting is usually 80 percent of the normal operating voltage.
+If the voltage falls below this level for the set amount of time then the tripping command is issued by the relay and hence the system is isolated.
 The time setting is used to avoid tripping due to any transient disturbances.

-Usually motors stall at below 80 percent of their rated voltage.
-An under voltage element can be set to trip motor circuits once fall below 80 percent, so that on restoration of supply an overload is not caused by the simultaneous starting of all the motors.
+Usually, motors stall at below 80 percent of their rated voltage.
+An under-voltage element can be set to trip motor circuits once fall below 80 percent so that on the restoration of supply an overload is not caused by the simultaneous starting of all the motors.

 2. Over Voltage Protection:

-System over voltages can damage the insulation of components.
-Over voltages occur due to sudden loss of load, improper working of tap changer, Generator AVR malfunction and Reactive component malfunctions etc.
+System overvoltages can damage the insulation of components.
+Overvoltages occur due to sudden loss of load, improper working of tap changer, Generator AVR malfunction, Reactive component malfunctions, etc.

-The Over voltage setting is usually 110 to 130 percent of the normal operating voltage depending on the system requirement.
-If the voltage rises above than this level for the set amount of time then the tripping command issued by the relay and hence the system is isolated.
+The Overvoltage setting is usually 110 to 130 percent of the normal operating voltage depending on the system requirement.
+If the voltage rises above this level for the set amount of time then the tripping command issued by the relay and hence the system is isolated.
 The time setting is used to avoid tripping due to any transient disturbances.

 3. Voltage Transformer Supervision (60VTS):

 Voltage Transformer or Potential Transformer Supervision is used to detect the failure of PT.
 If the PT itself fails due to any reason the Under voltage protection should not operate.
-Otherwise it leads to isolation of healthy system by unwanted tripping.
+Otherwise, it leads to the isolation of the health system by unwanted tripping.

-It is rare to fail PTs themselves, the common problem is with failure of protective fuses connected in series with PTS.
+It is rare to fail PTs themselves, the common problem is the failure of protective fuses connected in series with PTS.